Why is Market Research required before starting a Business?

 Using Market Research in Financial Plan, I would put a value on each customer.

-- I need to build formulas that help you calculate the profit each customer (do keep in mind that repeat customers cost a lot less than new customers).
+- I need to build formulas that help me calculate the profit each customer gives (keep in mind that repeat customers cost a lot less than new customers).

 I can keep using SEMRush more to get the answers I want.

-A combination of SEMRush with the next set of tools that I am going to introduce to you can quickly help you get the answers.
+A combination of SEMRush with the next set of tools that I will introduce to you can quickly help you get the answers.

 Phew!
 This has been one long chapter with so much textual information for you to digest!